webmaster442/Calculator/Calculator/manual.md

     The inverse of the cosine function.
 Given a value between -1 and 1, the acos function returns an angle, whose cosine is equal to that value.
 The range of the acos function is 0 radians (0° or 0 gradians) to π radians (180° or 200 gradians)

     Works on numbers that can be converted to double.
 Result is affected by current angle system.

+* `And(x, y)`

+    Computes the bitwise-and of two values.

+    Works on numbers that can be converted to integers.

 * `Asin(x)`